Is It Worth Servicing Your Car Before Selling?

 Should you service your car or sell it as it is?

-When servicing no longer makes financial sense
+When further spending no longer makes financial sense

 Key takeaway